 Wow, that is just next level.
 So by 2010, how many years had Gary been a doctor?

-He got his 25 years service badge from the Lung System General Hospital last year.
+He got his 25-year service badge from the Lung System General Hospital last year.
 So as an orthopedic surgeon, he’s now so back then was 16, 17 years.

 Yeah, right.
 Okay.
-So he had been around for a long time and what he would have been discovering was that He’s basically achieving nothing as a doctor, other than consoling people and giving him the bad news and hoping to God that something changes.
+So he had been around for a long time and what he would have been discovering was that He was achieving nothing as a doctor, other than consoling people and giving them the bad news and hoping to God that something would change.

-Because the process that he was going down, which is the process that most general practitioners go down and back in the day most neurosurgeons and most neurologist endocrinologists, was basically try this, give it a go, it’s probably not going to work, but try it anyway.
+Because of the process that he was going down, which is the process that most general practitioners go down, and back in the day most neurosurgeons and most neurologist endocrinologists, tried this, give it a go, it’s probably not going to work, but try it anyway.

 And hopefully, something changes in the next however long will prolong your life will try and make you hang around for a bit longer.
 And if we can’t, well, that’s it, there’s nothing we can do, and therefore, there’s nothing else anyone else can do.